 Here's how the two standards stack up against each other, and ultimately which is more likely to dethrone JPEG as the dominant image format.

-As a format that finds its roots in frames of AV1 video, AVIF has an image resolution limitof 65536 x 65536 pixels.
+As an image codec that finds its roots in frames of AV1 video, AVIF has an image resolution limit of 65536 x 65536 pixels.
 Still, there tend to be artifacts at the tile boundaries of 8K frames if you use this method.
 This makes large-resolution AVIF images generally undesirable.

 This issue is not present in JPEG 2000, with theoretical maximum image dimensions of 4,294,967,296 x 4,294,967,296.

 JPEG 2000 also pulls ahead in precision or more commonly known as max bit depth.
 JPEG 2000 supports a bit depth of up to 38 bits, as compared to AVIF 12-bit limits.
-This may seem like a dramatic jump, but 10-bit precision is usually good enough for images in practice.
+This may be a dramatic jump, but 12-bit precision is good enough for images in practice.